OpenOCL/openocl.github.io/index.md

 ## Quick start

-[Download](/get-started/) the software and install the package with on click!
+[Download](/get-started/) the software and install the package with just one click!
 The dependencies will be resolved automatically.

 Also have a look at the [API Docs](api-docs.md).
 Get [support](/support/) if you run into any problems.
 Consider [contributing](/contribute/) if you would like to help with the project!
 Please [cite us](/publications/) if you use OpenOCL in your scientific work, and give us a [star on github](https://github.com/OpenOCL/OpenOCL/).